earthlab/hub-ops/docs/source/day-to-day.rst

 at the wrong cluster or hub name.
 If you only see two pods with names starting with :code:`hub-` and :code:`proxy-` you are probably good to go.

-To check that your `helm` command is properly configured run :code:`helm list`.
+To check that your :code:`helm` command is properly configured run :code:`helm list`.
 This will list all helm releases that are currently installed.
 It should look similar to this::